All datasources will be in one of a number of states that indicate their current operational status.

 must be identified and addressed before the datasource is recovered.

-SHUNNED
+SHUNNED State

-datasource implies that
+A SHUNNED datasource implies that

-the datasource is OFFLINE
+the datasource is OFFLINE.
+Unlike

-the OFFLINE
+the OFFLINE state, a

-datasource is not
+SHUNNED datasource is not

 automatically recovered.

-A datasource in a SHUNNED
+A datasource in a SHUNNED state is

 not connected or actively part of the dataservice.
 Individual services